nikp712/Doctor-clinic-sql-queries-partB/README.md

    SELECT CONCAT(d.given," ",d.surname)AS Doctor_name, CONCAT(p.given,"
    ",p.surname) AS Patient_name,
    CONCAT(DATE_FORMAT(a.dateOfAppointment,'%Y-%m-%d')," ",TIME_FORMAT(a.timeOfAppointment,'%H:%i')) AS DateAndTime,
    a.
-RoomNo,a.Done AS STATUS,disease.diseasename AS Disease_name
+RoomNo, a.Done AS STATUS, disease.diseasename AS Disease_name
    FROM doctor d, patient p, appointment a
    LEFT JOIN request ON request.appointmentID=a.appointmentID LEFT JOIN disease ON disease.DiseaseID = request.DiseaseID